-9. Subsequent Events
+11a.
+Subsequent Events

-The Company has completed an evaluation of all subsequent events after the audited balance sheet date of December 31, 2014 and the unaudited balance sheet date of June 30, 2015 through October 13, 2015, the date the financial statements were available to be issued, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of December 31, 2014 and June 30, 2015, and events which occurred subsequently but were not recognized in the financial statements.
+The Company has completed an evaluation of all subsequent events after the audited balance sheet date of December 31, 2014 through October 13, 2015, the date the financial statements were available to be issued, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of December 31, 2014, and events which occurred subsequently but were not recognized in the financial statements.